Dreamlone/environmental-monitoring/README.md

 ## Proposal

-This section presents the first version of the draft strategy that is proposed to be applied to the original data.
+This section presents the first version of the draft strategy that is proposed to be applied to the original metadata.

 The aim: To develop a strategy for the establishment of `Kilpisjärvi`, `Lammi` and `Tvärminne` stations over the next five years in accordance with FAIR principles.